spatie/laravel-settings/README.md

 The database repository has two optional configuration options:

 - `model` the Eloquent model used to load/save properties to the database
+- `table` the table used in the database
 - `connection` the connection to use when interacting with the database

 #### Redis repository